Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 For example, `+=`, `||`, `$add`, `!=` are valid Class A operators. `(!)` is a valid Class B operator. `(||)` is a valid Class C operator containing a valid Class A operator.

 In addition, no operator can introduce a symbol such that one member of the set of operator symbols is now identical to some other operator symbol followed by zero-or-more further unary operator symbols.
 For example, if `+` is a unary operator and `=` a binary one, `+=` is valid but `=+` is not.

+Some classes of operators are reserved even if not explicitly declared.

+* `#`one-or-more-alpha-maybe-with-embedded-colon...  – reserved for cooked intermediate form
+* `%alpha` – reserved for cooked intermediate form

 *Rationale*:
 * Class A: a core character is not valid in Dauphin except in an operator definition.
 Internal characters cannot end an expreesion and so a sequence of them followed by a core character must be unambiguously introducing an operator.
 Internal characters can also not begin an expression and so any further internal or core characters must be a continuation of the operator.